-The regression analysis suggested that few low-income workers are incentivized to switch to a commuting route with a ferry (Table 3).
-If low-income workers placed no value on a ferry connection ($\rho{l1} = 0$) they would still be exposed to the rent increases around ferry terminals brought on by the behavior of high-income workers.
-If lowincome workers did not value the ferry at all, we would expect a decline in the number of low-income workers commuting along ferry routes, as they are repelled from living in ferry terminal areas as local rents increase.
-The positive valuation of ferry service estimated for low-income workers (\$767 annually) more than offsets the repellent effect of higher rents, leading to a marginal increase in low-income commuters on ferry connected routes.
+The route-flow analysis suggested that few low-income workers are incentivized to switch to a commuting route with a ferry (Table 3).
+If low-income workers placed no value on a ferry connection ($\rho{l1} = 0$) they would still be exposed to the rent increases around ferry terminals brought on by the behavior of higher-income workers.
+If low-income workers did not value the ferry at all, we would expect a decline in the number of low-income workers commuting along ferry routes, as they are repelled from living in ferry terminal areas as local rents increase.
+The positive valuation of ferry service estimated for low-income workers (\$516 annually) more than offsets the repellent effect of higher rents, leading to a marginal increase in low-income commuters on ferry-connected routes.

-Solving the initial pooled version of the model recovers idiosyncratic preferences over routes.
-If idiosyncratic preference were weak, workers would all want to live in the tract where rent is lowest.
+Solving the initial pooled version of the model recovers preferences over routes.
+If route-specific preferences were weak, workers would all want to live in the tract where rent is lowest.
 The revealed preferences of workers show a willingness to bear higher rents for a neighborhood that they prefer.
 While the benefits of the ferry are large relative to the rent change, few workers are willing to alter their home, work, or labor market participation decision to capture this surplus.
-This is because they are unlikely to have idiosyncratic preferences that align with where the ferry is servicing.
+This is because they are unlikely to have personal preferences that align with where the ferry is servicing.
 By moving, they sacrifice the utility gained by being in the neighborhood they would otherwise prefer.
-The reason high-income workers are more likely to switch routes is that their idiosyncratic preferences are more likely to align with the ferry routes.
+The reason higher-income workers are more likely to switch routes is that their route-specific preferences are more likely to align with the ferry routes.

-The model solution reveals that ferry routes align with the idiosyncratic preferences of high-income workers more so than low-income workers.
-Table 9, column 1 tests for a correlation between idiosyncratic route parameters ($\chi{s(i)jk}$) and whether the route was selected for ferry service.
-I standardize the route preference parameters for each worker-type to be mean zero and standard deviation equal to one.
+The model solution reveals that ferry routes align with the route-specific preferences of higher-income workers more so than low-income workers.
+Table 9, column 1 tests for a correlation between route preference parameters ($\chi{s(i)jk}$) and whether the route was selected for ferry service.
+I standardize the route preference parameters for each worker type to be mean zero and standard deviation equal to one.
 I look across routes with at least one commuter of that type, as these have defined preference parameters.
 Column 1 shows the result of a cross-sectional regression of $\chi{s(i)jk}$ against a dummy variable for whether that route had a ferry connection by the end of the study period.
-Routes treated by a ferry had a preference parameter 1.4 standard deviations above the mean for low-income workers, but 1.8 standard deviations above the mean for highincome workers.
+Routes treated by a ferry had a preference parameter 1.43 standard deviations above the mean for low-income workers, but 1.74 standard deviations above the mean for higher-income workers.
 Because ferry-serviced areas are generally central, high-amenity areas, both groups have a preference to live or work along ferry-serviced routes, relative to the average city route, and are willing to bear higher rents to live there.
-However, high-income workers have a stronger bias towards these routes.
+However, higher-income workers have a stronger bias towards these routes.